Background & Formation Of SAVE

 Land: 71,620 sq km Water: 120 sq km Slightly

 Two-thirds of Sierra Leone’s 6 Million population was traditionally engaged in subsistence agriculture.
 The percentage of the population that are Christian is about 10% while 60% are Muslim and 30% hold to indigenous beliefs.
 Mineral exports remain Sierra Leone’s principal foreign exchange earner.
 The country is a major producer of gem-quality diamonds and has one of the world’s largest deposits of rutile, a titanium ore.
-Negotiations for reactivation of rutile and bauxite mining are in progress.

-Since 1991, civil war between the government & the Revolutionary United Front (RUF) resulted in tens of thousands of deaths and the displacement of more than 2 million people, many of whom became refugees in neighboring countries.
+From 1999 until 2002, civil war between the government & the Revolutionary United Front (RUF) resulted in tens of thousands of deaths and the displacement of more than 2 million people, many of whom became refugees in neighboring countries.